 That’s the bad news.
 The good news is that there’s something each of us can do about it.

-Samantha Meltzer-Brody, MD, MPH, a psychiatrist with the UNC School of Medicine, says you can be happier in 2018 by following five steps.
+Samantha Meltzer-Brody, MD, MPH, a psychiatrist with the UNC School of Medicine, says you can be happier the the new year by following five steps.

 You can think of them as New Year’s resolutions.
 But these aren’t your typical carb-cutting, fitness-focused, be-a-better-this-or-that resolutions.
 These are all about your mental health.